rheadkaul/SinusSegment/README.md

 CT_train and Mask_train: place the CT volumes and Segmentation volumes for training into these folders separately.
 CT_test and Mask_test: put the CT volumes and Segmentation volumes for testing into these folders separately.

-Please note that the Name of your files putted in to XX_train and XX_test should be same.
+Please note that the Name of your files put in to XX_train and XX_test should be same.
 For example: If you have a CT scan named E1.nii in CT_train, have to also name Segmentation volume E1.nii in Mask_train.

 Parameters: contains the parameter of network.